Sync rules to boost digital trade: expert

 “There are many aspects of e-commerce that need to be improved.”

-He was speaking at a forum titled "Powering Digital Thailand 2022: Huawei Cloud & Connect Asia-Pacific Innovation".
-The forum is a part of a series of events sponsored by Bangkok Post, Asean Foundation and Huawei that will be held at Centara Grand & Bangkok Convention Centre at CentralWorld until tomorrow.
+He was speaking at a forum titled “Powering Digital Thailand 2022: Huawei Cloud & Connect Asia-Pacific Innovation”.
+The forum is a part of a series of events sponsored by the Bangkok Post, Asean Foundation and Huawei that will be held at Centara Grand & Bangkok Convention Centre at CentralWorld until Friday.

 “Asean’s digital economy has the potential to contribute US$100 trillion to the region’s GDP.
 In order to realise this potential, Asean must create an ecosystem in which young talent are given the ICT skills and mindset they need to actively participate and reap the full benefits of the digital economy,” she said.